HaikuTeam/animator/QA.md

 I can delete an element (and this reflects on stage+timeline) When I transform an on-stage element I see a keyframe created on the timeline I can grip very small elements
+When I transform an element on stage (move, rotate, scale), the element snaps to visible snap lines When I hold down Cmd, snapping does not occur, nor do snap-lines appear I can use the Align/Distribute menu to align/distribute a set of selected elements in various ways I can undo whatever I just did with Align/Distribute

 Instantiation